-4 (somewhat) Affordable Vegetable-Focused Restaurants in NYC
+Top Vegetable-Focused Restaurants in NYC

 Westville was founded in 2003 to provide food that is fresh and reasonably priced.
 They currently have 5 locations with a 6th location opening up in the financial district later in 2017.
 Westville believes that if the freshest and highest quality ingredients are used, their preparation need not be fancy.
 Many items on Westville’s menu do not have heavy sauces, garnishes, or bells and whistles, letting the ingredients of the dish shine through.
+This is going to be the most affordable spot on this list, and it’s great for any meal at any time.

 Each of Westville’s locations are designed a little differently, but it’s a space where vegetarians and meat-eaters alike can enjoy the extensive menu in an unpretentious and welcoming environment.
 There is often a chalkboard menu with the vegetable specials.
 Westville has really made an impression on me through its market plate.
 The market vegetable menu contains 15+ lightly seasoned veggies like broccoli with garlic, asian style bok choy, roasted butternut squash, and more that honors the natural flavors of vegetables.